 In layperson's terms, a concussion results from trauma (usally but not always a blow to the head) which causes the brain - a jellylike structure which is normally protected from collisions with the skull by a tough, fluid-filled membrane - to collide with the skull.

-A concussion causes temporary metabolic changes in brain function (3) which one expert likens a concussion to a break in the local cables in a television network that results in lengthy re-routing of the call, so that when it finally gets through, it's delayed and full of static.
+A concussion causes temporary metabolic changes in brain function (3) which one expert likens a concussion to a break in the local cables in a phone network that results in lengthy re-routing of the call, so that when it finally gets through, it's delayed and full of static.

 Four common features